Aernout Zevenbergen · Counsellor in Nyon & Lausanne

 And one of the funniest, most paradoxical findings has been, for me, that this easing of shame was not to be found in hardening my defences and sticking affirming statements on post-its on my mirror to repeat every morning.
 It was by moving into my own imperfections deeply, curiously and kindly that the shame started yielding.
 It was in confirming my worst fear that I, indeed, am not perfect.
 That I am flawed, human, bound to make mistakes.
 And to own those aspects of myself.
 Not with pride or shame – but simply as an observation, with no judgment.

 Brené Brown, a leading researcher on shame and vulnerability, has studied extensively the path to authentic living.
 Based on years of research into what generates connection among people, Brown encourages us to step into vulnerability as an act of courage, rejecting the notion that it signifies weakness.
 Embracing vulnerability allows us to forge genuine relationships with others and fosters a deep sense of belonging.
-Through vulnerability, I have discovered that my worthiness does not rely on external achievements or the approval of others, but on my ability to embrace my true self and connect with others authentically.
+Through vulnerability, I have discovered that my worthiness does not rely on external achievements or the approval of others.
+Instead, it thrives on my ability to embrace my true self and connect with others authentically.

 Meandering Along

 Making peace with my own imperfections and seeing them curiously as parts of myself is far from linear and simple.
 It is a series of steps forward, moments of new insights where my neural pathways can experiment with new connections, and setbacks.
 For me, curiosity has become a good mate.
 “What the heck is this nasty judgment going to do beneficially?
+Is there a gift somewhere inside this shame?
 What good can I do with this shame?
 What is this an echo of?
 Where do I still have some inner work to do?
 What is it I fear?
 Who’s approval am I seeking?”

 And then, more assertively: “So, yeah – I made a mistake, I lost my temper or made a bad choice – so what?
 Here’s the trick, you nasty inner critic, you spreader of doubt and you grinder of good moods: I did a bad thing, and now I am going to repair, I am going to apologise, I am going to learn, I am going to make an amend.
 And that is it…!
 I’m done with the inner drama.”